Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-\textit{Mixtures.-} To offer some insights on the competitive effects of particles with opposite surface properties on the shear-thickening transition, we now dilute our suspensions of hydrophilic (HP) fumed silica by substituting some fraction of particles with hydrophobic (HB) fumed silica particles of identical geometrical features ($R_{u} = 10$~nm).
+\textit{Mixtures.-} To offer some insights on the competitive effects of particles with differing surface properties on the shear-thickening transition, we now dilute our suspensions of hydrophilic (HP) fumed silica by substituting some fraction of particles with hydrophobic (HB) fumed silica particles of identical size ($D \approx 300$~nm) and identical topographic features ($R_{u} = 10$~nm).
 The relative amount of hydrophilic to hydrophobic particles is quantified by the ratio $x = V_{\rm HP}/(V_{\rm HP} + V_{\rm HB})$, where $V_{\rm HP}$ (resp. $V_{\rm HB}$) denotes the volume of hydrophilic (resp. hydrophobic) particles such that $V_{\rm HP} = N_{\rm HP} {\Omega}_{\rm{p}}$ with $N_{\rm HP}$ the number of hydrophilic particles.
-Figure~\ref{fig5}(a) shows the viscosity of six suspensions of mixed HP and HB rough silica particles as a function of the shear stress $\sigma$ at a given volume fraction fixed to $\phi= (V_{\rm HP}+V_{\rm HB})/V= 6.4$\%, with $V$ the total volume of the suspension.
-At $\phi$ = 6.4\%, the suspension of purely hydrophobic particles ($x = 0$) exhibits only a weak shear-thickening behavior, whereas the suspension of solely hydrophilic particles ($x = 1$) shows DST ($\beta = 1$) with $\eta \propto \sigma$, as already discussed in Fig.~\ref{fig3}.
-The suspensions of intermediate compositions ($x$ = 0.2, 0.4, 0.6, and 0.8) show a smooth variation of intermediate rheological response between the two pure limiting cases.
-In terms of shear thickening, the slope parameter $\beta$ allows us to determine how the magnitude of shear thickening is shifted from DST to weak CST as we progressively substitute the attractive hydrophilic particles with hydrophobic ones (SI-8).
+Figure~\ref{fig5}(a) shows the viscosity of six suspensions of mixed HP and HB silica particles (with $R_{\rm u} = 10$~nm) as a function of the shear stress $\sigma$ at a fixed volume fraction of $\phi= (V_{\rm HP}+V_{\rm HB})/V= 6.4$\%, with $V$ the total volume of the suspension.
+At $\phi$ = 6.4\%, the suspension of purely hydrophobic particles ($x = 0$) exhibits only a weak continuous shear-thickening behavior (see Fig.~\ref{fig4}), whereas the suspension of solely hydrophilic particles ($x = 1$) shows DST ($\beta = 1$) with $\eta \propto \sigma$, as already discussed in Figures~\ref{fig3} and~\ref{fig4}.
+The suspensions of intermediate compositions ($x$ = 0.2, 0.4, 0.6, and 0.8) show a smooth variation of intermediate rheological response between these two limiting cases.
+In terms of quantifying shear thickening, the slope parameter $\beta$ allows us to determine how the magnitude of shear thickening is shifted from DST to weak CST as we progressively substitute the attractive hydrophilic particles with hydrophobic ones (see Fig.~\ref{figS8}).
 By exploring systematically the effect of $\phi$ and $x$, we can construct the rheological state diagram reported in Fig.~\ref{fig5}(b), which captures the various rheological regimes of these mixed compositions.
 For each formulation, the maximum value of the slope parameter, ${\rm max}(\beta)$, is reported as a function of $\phi$ and $x$.
 Using the same color scheme and symbols as in Fig.~\ref{fig2}, we observe that low total volume fractions always lead to a shear-thinning behavior ($\blacktriangledown$), which is more pronounced in the presence of hydrophilic particles.
-Above a critical volume fraction ($\phi_{\rm CST} \simeq 3.4$\%), continuous shear thickening appears ($\blacktriangle$ and $\blacktriangle$) for all compositions regardless of $x$; however, the magnitude of shear thickening increases with $x$ in agreement with our previous observations.
+Above a critical volume fraction ($\phi_{\rm CST} \simeq 3.4$\% for these rough particles with $R_{\rm u} = 10$~nm), continuous shear thickening appears ($\blacktriangle$ and $\blacktriangle$) for all compositions regardless of $x$; however, the magnitude of the shear thickening response increases with $x$ in agreement with our previous observations.
 DST ($\star$) is observed at larger volume fractions ($\phi > 12$\%) in the regime where most of the particles are hydrophilic ($x > 0.5$).
 Finally, for large volume fractions of hydrophobic particles ($\phi > 6$\% and $x<0.6$), long-range colloidal interactions between the dispersed particles result in a weak gel with a yield stress.
-This gives rise to a large shear-thinning viscosity that masks any shear-thickening contribution.
-This dynamic state diagram thus shows the rich variety of rheological regimes achievable by mixing different particle chemistries.
+This yield stress gives rise to strong shear-thinning in the apparent viscosity that masks any shear-thickening contribution.
+This dynamic state diagram thus shows the rich variety of rheological regimes achievable by blending different particle chemistries.